A unifying approach to tropicalization: Endofunctors and base extension to semiring schemes

 \subsection{Affine presentations}

 A useful tool for extending functors from ordered blueprints to ordered blue schemes are affine presentations.
-This are diagrams of affine ordered blue schemes and open immersions whose colimit is an ordered blue scheme.
-The existence of a colimit as an ordered blue scheme can be derived from the lack of monodromy of the diagram, which makes it possible to treat ordered blue scheme purely in terms of diagrams in the category $\Aff_\Fun$ of affine ordered blue schemes, which is anti-equivalent to $\Gamma\OBlpr$.
-We review the definitions and some results from \cite{L12b}.
+These are diagrams of affine ordered blue schemes and open immersions whose colimit is an ordered blue scheme.
+We review the definitions and some results from \cite{Lorscheid17} in a slightly simplified and restricted form, which is sufficient for our purposes.

-Let $\cA$ be a category with finite products that is endowed with a Grothendieck pretopology.
-We say that a morphism in $\cA$ is \emph{open} if it occurs in a covering family.
-In the case $\cA=\Aff_\Fun$ an open morphism is the same as an open immersion.

-Let $\cU$ be a diagram in $\cA$.
-An object $U$ of $\cU$ is called a \emph{maximal object} if any morphism in $\cU$ with domain $U$ is an isomorphism.
-We denote the set of maximal objects of $\cU$ by $\cU_{\max}$.
-We say that $\cU$ is \emph{with enough maximal objects} if for every object $U$ of $\cU$, there is a finite chain of morphisms $U\to U_1 \to \dotsb\to U_n$ in $\cU$ into a maximal object $U_n$.